Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Summary

 \section{Summary}

 We study feedback of star formation and AGN activity in 130 galaxies with $-22<M_{\rm UV}<-16$ at $z=3-9$ identified in JWST NIRSpec and NIRCam WFSS data taken by the ERO, CEERS, FRESCO, GLASS, and JADES programs.
 We detect outflows powered by inefficient feedback that are frequent and fountain-like with wide opening angles.
 We summarize our results as below: \begin{enumerate} \item We identify 30 out of the 130 galaxies via broad components of FWHM$\sim200-700~\mathrm{km~s^{-1}}$ in the emission lines of H$\alpha$ and \Oiii~that trace ionized outflows.
-Four out of the 30 outflowing galaxies are Type 1 AGNs.
-We find no excesses from the star-formation main sequence. \item We obtain $\sim 80-500~\mathrm{km~s^{-1}}$ for the outflow velocities.
-We find that the outflow velocities as a function of star-formation rate are comparable to or higher than those of galaxies at $z\sim 1$, accounting for the selection bias.
-The outflow velocities of AGN are large but not significantly different from the others. \item The outflow velocities are typically not high enough to escape from the galactic potentials, suggestive of fountain-type outflows, which are concluded on the basis of thorough comparisons with recent JWST results. \item We estimate mass loading factors $\eta$ to be $\eta=0.1-1$ that are not particularly large, but comparable with those of $z\sim 1$ outflows. \item The large fraction of galaxies with outflows (30\% with high resolution data) provides constraints on outflow parameters, suggesting a wide opening angle of $\gtrsim 45$ deg and a large duty-cycle of $\gtrsim30$\%, which gives a picture of more frequent and spherical outflows in high-$z$ galaxies. \end{enumerate}
+Four out of the 30 outflowing galaxies are Type-1 AGNs while one galaxy hosts a Type-2 AGN. \item We obtain $\sim 80-500~\mathrm{km~s^{-1}}$ for the outflow velocities.
+We find that the outflow velocities are slower than low-z galaxies with similar SFRs, which may be explained by the low stellar masses of high-z galaxies.
+The outflow velocities of AGN are large but not significantly different from the others. \item The outflow velocities are typically not high enough to escape from the galactic potentials, possibly suggesting fountain-type outflows, which are concluded on the basis of thorough comparisons with recent JWST results. \item Galaxies with SFRs larger than MS host faster and more prominent outflows, which agrees with the picture that outflows suppress the star formation in galaxies during a bursty phase.
+We estimate mass loading factors $\eta$ to be $\eta=0.1-1$ that are not particularly large, but comparable with those of $z\sim 1$ outflows. \item The large fraction of galaxies with outflows (30\% with high resolution data) provides constraints on outflow parameters, suggesting a wide opening angle of $\gtrsim 45$ deg and a large duty-cycle of $\gtrsim30$\%, which gives a picture of more frequent and spherical outflows in high-$z$ galaxies. \end{enumerate}